 Utilize Unit21’s Tools in the Fight Against Check Fraud

 Modern banking has become increasingly digital—meaning less people use checks in their regular life.
-But checks are still commonly used in the business world—check fraud is most prevalent in this environment, with fraudsters taking advantage of businesses' prominent use of the financial instruments.
+But checks are still commonly used in the business world, making them a prominent form of bank fraud.
+Check fraud is most prevalent in this environment, with fraudsters taking advantage of businesses' prominent use of the financial instruments.

 Fortunately, there are ways for organizations to fight back against check fraud, including monitoring transactions for anomalies and suspicious activity patterns.